-As of March 23, 2016, the Company had approximately \$3.1 million in cash and cash equivalents and short-term investments (excluding \$1.0 million in restricted cash).
-A portion of the Company's cash and cash equivalents and short-term investments will be used to complete the recently announced core drilling programs as well as advance certain aspects of the Project, including the environmental assessment process, as well as for general corporate matters.
+As of March 23, 2017, the Company had approximately \$2.3 million in cash and cash equivalents and short-term investments (excluding \$1.0 million in restricted cash).
+A portion of the Company's cash and cash equivalents and short-term investments will be used to advance certain aspects of the Project, including work required for an updated feasibility study, the environmental assessment process, as well as for general corporate matters.